All Episodes

 I'll give you a great example.

-John Roberts took Obamacare, the mandate clause, the clause that mandated people by insurance, which is unconstitutional.
+Supreme Court Chief Justice John Roberts took Obamacare, the mandate clause, the clause that mandated people buy insurance, which is unconstitutional.

-So he rewrote parts of Obamacare in his opinion, which turned the mandate into a tax, which then gave the federal government the right to do it.
+So he rewrote parts of Obamacare, in his opinion, which turned the mandate into a tax, which then gave the federal government the right to do it.

 That's why everybody was so outraged by it.